kaboc/dart_errflow/README.md

     // Provide only the error type if logging is unnecessary. errFlow.set(ErrorTypes.foo);

-    // Use log() instead if you consider the exception as
+    // Use log() instead, if you consider the exception as
     // non-problematic and want to just log it. errFlow.log(e, s, 'additional info');
   }